 Available as of Camel 2.18

-Maven users will need to add the dependency for the service registry supported from the following:
+Maven users will need to add the following dependency to their pom.xml to use this EIP:

 And in XML DSL:

 <camelContext xmlns="http://camel.apache.org/schema/spring"> <route> <from uri="direct:start"/> <hystrix> <to uri="http://fooservice.com/slow"/> <onFallback> <transform> <constant>Fallback message</constant> </transform> </onFallback> </hystrix> <to uri="mock:result"/> </route> </camelContext>

 You can find an example with the source code: camel-example-hystrix.